-calculation of net result: time difference in relation to 1st timestamp (location of start), independent from if participants start
+net results: difference from 1st timestamp (start location), independent from if participants start

 anytime, like a virtual race or

-at nearly the same time, like a "normal" event.
+at nearly the same time, like a regular event.

-effortless timestamps with virtual splits and individual geolocations without timing hardware
+effortless timestamps with virtual splits and geolocations of each participant, no timing hardware

 10 sec auto update